apache/pulsar/site2/docs/client-libraries-websocket.md

 #### Acknowledging the message

 **In WebSocket**, Reader needs to acknowledge the successful processing of the message to have the Pulsar WebSocket service update the number of pending messages.
-If you don't send acknowledgements, Pulsar WebSocket service will stop sending messages after reaching the pendingMessages limit.
+If you don't send acknowledgments, Pulsar WebSocket service will stop sending messages after reaching the `maxPendingMessages` limit.

 ```json
 {